-In partnership with the EHJV, the Town of Mary's Harbour, along with the Town of Red Bay and St. Lewis, through the signing of a coastal stewardship agreement have agreed to support the development and promotion of best stewardship practices for the coastal area of St. Peter's Bay.
+In partnership with the EHJV, the Town of St. Lewis, along with the Towns of Mary's Harbour and Red Bay, through the signing of a coastal stewardship agreement have agreed to support the development and promotion of best stewardship practices for the coastal area of St. Peter's Bay.
 The residents of the community will be encouraged to become caring stewards of the area, particularly those areas that have been identified by residents, EHJV biologists and others as being critical habitat for waterfowl.
-Through this Agreement, Mary's Harbour joins an international network of communities working together to ensure the sustainability of North American waterfowl populations.
+Through this Agreement, St. Lewis joins an international network of communities working together to ensure the sustainability of North American waterfowl populations.